TheDrone7/shieldbow/docs/content/2.api/1.classes/ChallengePreferences.md

 #### prestigeCrestBorderLevel

-Level of the border the summoner has currently selected.
+The level at which summoner unlocked currently equipped level border.